sjoerdvankreel/firefly-synth/FEATURES.md

 or at-voice-start.
 Continuous-valued parameters are mostly sample-accurate.

 # MIDI
 Supports Channel Pressure, Pitch Bend and all 128 CC parameters.
-You can access the MIDI signals through the routing matrices.
+You can access the MIDI signals through the CV routing matrices.
 MIDI note number and velocity are also available as modulation sources in the per-voice CV matrix.

 # Master module